transcendentsky/tutils/tutils/paper_writing/write_framework.md

 #### Module 1

+Insight，

+1. Our goal is to , ....., so we try to do ...
-% (why we propose this module?)
-Nowadays existing problem , Therefore, we propose a module to solve such a problem by xxx
+2. % (why we propose this module?)
+Due to the nowadays existing problem , Therefore, we propose a module to solve such a problem by xxx

-% (Compare with related work) Our idea is inspired by xxx, but previous work cannot do this, so we modified/add the function/xxx
+3. % (Compare with related work) Our idea is inspired by xxx, but previous work cannot do this, so we modified/add the function/xxx

 #### Module 2